How business can tackle forced labor and human trafficking

 Some of the key points the conference will address include:

-- Ensure market access to the US - ensure your products are not barred from entering the US market by complying with the change in the consumptive clause to the Tariff Act of 1930 by the Trade Facilitation and Trade Enforcement Act of 2015
+- Ensure market access to the US - ensure your products are not barred from entering the US market by Customs by complying with the recent change in the consumptive clause to the Tariff Act of 1930 by the Trade Facilitation and Trade Enforcement Act of 2015

-- Understand the likely and certain developments in forced labor legislation in North America - and the implications for international businesses in terms of compliance with enforcement authorities and regulators
+- Understand the developments in forced labor legislation in North America - and the implications for international businesses in terms of compliance with enforcement authorities and regulators

-- Learn to report and communicate on forced labor to build your brand reputation as responsible - be ready to comply with new legislation, key stakeholder expectations, and ensure reporting and policy lead to meaningful action
+- Learn to report and communicate on forced labor - be ready to comply with new legislation, key stakeholder expectations, and ensure reporting and policy lead to meaningful action

-- Hear about the leading work that is being done by companies in implementing responsible recruitment practices to stop exploitation through third-party labor providers and close entry points to slavery
+- Hear about the leading work that is being done by companies in implementing responsible recruitment practices - stop exploitation through third-party labor providers and close entry points to modern-day slavery

 U.S. Department of Labor